jackall3n/jackallen.me/content/blog/2014-11-schoolcomms/index.md

     return "Welcome to Schoolcomms!"
 }
 ```
-I joined Schoolcomms (previously Advent IT) as a Full Stack Developer.
-Immediately I was opened up to many new technologies and platforms, working on areas including Web, Mobile, Desktop, Services and Databases.
-As well as continuous learning outside of work, learning hours were available each week which I used to keep my skills as current as possible and scope out any potential technologies for future projects.

-Main responsibilities and accomplishments include:

-* Worked as Technical Project Lead which involved leading the developers on a project, managing resources and producing project burndowns.
-* Working on a range of data sensitive and complex projects, for example I was the sole developer implementing direct debit payments into an existing payments system that handles over 2 million pounds every fortnight.
+At Schoolcomms I was part of a team of engineers responsible for building a portal used by teachers, parents and students.
+The applications involved were built natively for web, iOS, Android and Windows.

+Key Achievements/Responsibilities:
+* Worked as a technical lead requiring me to manage workload and offer confident and reliable estimates at each stage of the projects.
+* Implemented a direct debit payments system used to process over £4m a month.
-* Running early visibility demos to the business.
+* Running business-orientated product demos of new features and applications.
-* Re-implemented a web application, used by parents of over 3000 schools, from ASPX to MVC.
+* Rebuilt an application used by thousands of parents at over 3000 schools.
-* Designed and built an Apple Watch application in my own time to further broaden my knowledge in iOS, which is now used by students and parents across the UK.
+* Designed and built an Apple Watch application outside of work, that would be used by thousands of students across the UK.
-* Introduced Angular as the main JS framework which is now used in all new projects.
-* Led technical tests with interviewees and provided feedback to management.
-* Created many applications that continue to improve productivity throughout the business, which gave me the opportunity to put into practice new technologies.
+* Aided in interviewing candidates to join the development team.
+* Created new applications used to boost productivity that became an essential part of colleagues day-to-day.